 - ✗ Heavy at 85.5 lbs — repositioning it is a two-person job

-The trade-offs: 176 lb weight capacity is lower than competitors, and at 85.5 lbs the desk is heavy to move.
+The trade-offs: 176 lb weight capacity is lower than most competitors, and at 85.5 lbs the desk itself is heavy to move.
 Height is fixed.
-But for $349, you’re getting a massive, clean surface with thoughtful ergonomic design that most budget desks can’t match.

-Best for: Serious gamers who want maximum surface coverage and a clean look at a reasonable price.
+Best for: Serious gamers who want maximum surface coverage and a clean look without spending $400+.

 Secretlab MAGNUS Metal Desk